Teaching assistant

 Career prospects

-As a teaching assistant you can progress through the grades, ranging from entry level through to HLTA.
-You'll advance by gaining experience and taking appropriate qualifications and training.
+As a teaching assistant you will usually start in an entry-level role.
+You'll advance by gaining experience and taking appropriate qualifications and training with opportunities to gain HLTA status.

 As you progress, you'll take on more responsibility.
 At HLTA level you will get involved in planning lessons, developing support materials and delivering lessons unsupervised.
 You may also be responsible for supporting other TAs.